-Whenever possible, please relay information regarding an early pickup, a change in carpool, etc. through a note to your son's teacher to minimize the inundation of calls to our office.
+Whenever possible, please relay information regarding an early pickup, a change in carpool, etc. through a note to your son's teacher.

 4th and 5th grade students will NOT be allowed to be dismissed early on Fridays, or other days with closely spaced dismissals, to carpool with younger siblings.
 Likewise, please do not plan on having your Nursery - 3rd grader wait in school on Fridays, or other days with closely spaced dismissals, to go home with the 4th and 5th grade classes.
 As there is no supervision for them, this is a safety issue that we take very seriously.
 Please plan accordingly.